dylan-dinh/we_are_open/ProjectDocumentation.md

 ## 3.Tools used to create the app

   - React Native: React Native is a cross-platform framework based on JavaScript.
 With it you can develop the android and IOS versions of your app at the same time.
   - Firebase: Firebase is a Database facilitying tool from Google.
 It saves work on developing the database system as it offers this database funcionality as an API.
-It's a cross-platform element, meaning it can be used for the android and the IOS vrsions of our app.
+It's a cross-platform element, meaning it can be used for the android and the IOS versions of our app.

 ## 4.Planning and Methodology